webpack-contrib/webpack-serve/README.md

   --clipboard      Specify whether or not the server should copy the server URI to the clipboard (default: true) --config         The webpack config to serve.
 Alias for <config>
-  --content        The path from which static content will be served (default: process.cwd) --dev-ware       Set options for webpack-dev-middleware. e.g. --dev.publicPath / --help           Show usage information and the options listed here.
+  --content        The path from which static content will be served (default: process.cwd) --dev-ware       Set options for webpack-dev-middleware. e.g. --dev-ware.publicPath / --help           Show usage information and the options listed here.
   --host           The host the app should bind to --hot-client     Set options for webpack-hot-client. e.g. --hot-client.host localhost